r0b0/debian-installer/README.md

 # Opinionated Debian Installer

 This tool can be used to create a modern installation of Debian.
 Our opinions of what a modern installation of Debian should look like in 2023 are as follows:

  - Backports and non-free enabled
  - Firmware installed
  - Installed on btrfs subvolumes
- - Full disk encryption using luks2, unlocked by TPM (if available)
+ - Full disk encryption, unlocked by TPM (if available)
  - Fast installation using an image
  - Browser-based installer

 ## Limitations

  - **The installer will take over your whole disk**
- - Bookworm (debian 12) only
+ - Debian 12 (Bookworm) only
  - Amd64 with EFI only
  - The installer is in english only